 #14 Despite this moderation, we suggest you dress conservatively, without revealing clothes.
 Both men and women.

 However, we also saw a lot of tourists wearing miniskirts, short shorts, and skimpy tops.
 Without ever noticing any problems.
 There might be some prying eyes, but we’ve never seen anything beyond that.

 It’s more about adapting and respecting the local customs than an obligation.

 Although some crime and poverty are visible in some places, we never felt unsafe.
-Whenever we were approached, it was politely, kindly, and sometimes even to offer some kind of help.
+Whenever we were approached, it was polite, kind, and sometimes even offered some kind of help.

 Jordan Travel and Tourism

 #16 Tourism is one of Jordan’s industries – it is the primary export sector and the second-largest private sector, contributing around USD 800 million to the economy, corresponding to 10% of GDP.

 This is still a growing trend.
 There are still plenty of places that can and will be further explored.
 The growth of international flights to Jordan, namely with the increasing presence of low-cost flights from Ryanair and Wizzair, suggests a substantial expansion in tourism.